-- (Sum of students with a "Y" indicator in the "Include in Participation Numerator" column) ÷ (Sum of students with a "Y" indicator in the "Include in Participation Denominator" column) \ 100 - Note: For 2021, grade 12 will not be used in the participation rate calculation.
+- (Sum of students with a "N" indicator in the "Include in Participation Numerator" column) ÷ (Sum of students with a "Y" indicator in the "Include in Participation Denominator" column) \ 100 - Note: For 2021, grade 12 will not be used in the participation rate calculation. - At the state level, all counts/percentages should be based on unduplicated student counts.

-Participation Rate SAT Math (Grade 11) - Formula
+Participation Rate SAT Math (Grade 11 and Grade 12 students who have a valid score or RNVTA) - Formula